-D. Night work: It is agreed that no employee except for employees on the night stock crew shall be required to work more than two (2) three (3) nights per week.
-Journeymen and Wrappers who were on the seniority list prior to May 12, 1974, shall not be required to work any more than two (2) nights per week:
+F. Night work: It is agreed that no employee except for employees on the night crew shall be required to work more than two (2) three (3) nights per pay period week, except by mutual agreement.
+Night work will be distributed equally amongst all qualified employees in each department.

-E. Meat Department Employee on Duty: The meat department must be staffed with a meat department employee or qualified full-time employee at all times the store is open for business between the hours of 7:00 A.M. and 9 P.M.
-Markets that employ three (3) or less employees need not have an employee on duty after 6:00 p.m. and before 7:00 a.m. provided the Employer has no employee covered under the job protection provision of Section 1.5.
+G. Meat Department Employee on Duty: The meat department must be staffed with a Journeyman, Apprentice, or Wrapper meat employee or qualified full-time employee at all times the store is open for business between the hours of 7:00 A.M. and 9 P.M. subject to the conditions of Section 1.5.
 This requirement will not apply to one (1) and two (2) person markets during meal periods.

-SECTION 2.7: MINIMUM SCHEDULED HOURS:
+U6 - SECTION 2.7: MINIMUM SCHEDULED HOURS:

-A. An employee shall be guaranteed no less than four (4) hours of work each time he/she they are is scheduled to work or receive pay in lieu thereof except: (1) for an employee who may be restricted to shorter daily hours under state law, or (2) in cases where the employee requests fewer hours and the Employer agrees.
+A. An employee shall be guaranteed no less than four (4) hours of work each time they are scheduled to work or receive pay in lieu thereof except: (1) for an employee who may be restricted to shorter daily hours under state law, (2) employees may be scheduled three (3) hours by mutual agreement, or (3) in cases where the employee requests fewer hours and the Employer agrees.

-B. No employee shall be scheduled for less than fifteen (15) twenty-six (26) hours per week [twelve (12) hours for a prime-time employee] unless they have requested fewer hours in writing and during periods of temporary hours reductions, where the Employer may schedule the least senior employees no less than six (6) hours on Saturdays.
+C. No employee shall be scheduled for less than fifteen (15)-twenty-six (26) hours per week [twelve (12) hours for a prime-time employee], except in cases where the employee requests fewer hours and the Employer agrees (by mutual agreement).

-C. At least twenty-four percent (24%) of Part-time employees in each store, in order of part-time seniority, will be offered the opportunity to work schedules of at least twenty-six (26) thirty-two (32) hours or more per week.
-A senior regular part-time employee may choose to be scheduled for less than twenty-six (26) thirty-two (32) hours by written request to the store manager.
-The employee
+D. 1) At least twenty-four percent (24%) of the part-time employees in each store, in order of part-time seniority, will be provided an opportunity to work schedules of at least twenty-six (26) thirty-two (32) hours or more per week.

+2) A senior part-time employee may choose to be scheduled for less than twenty-six (26) thirty-two (32) hours by written request to the Store Director.
+These requests for fewer hours will be in effect for a minimum of six, (6), months.